 Someone who may have dementia is asked to draw a clock showing the time as “10 minutes past 11.”
 Sometimes the subject is provided a pre-drawn circle and asked to fill in the numbers and hands.
 Other times, the tester will not provide the circle, nor say the words “number” or “hands,” to avoid giving hints.
 (Both methods have been shown as effective.
 For more on the difference between pre-drawing the circle and not, see below.)
-If the clock is drawn abnormally, for example if the numbers are in the wrong places, this indicates the possibility of dementia and a need for further evaluation by a qualified doctor.
+If the clock is drawn abnormally, for example, if the numbers are in the wrong places, this indicates the possibility of dementia and a need for further evaluation by a qualified doctor.

-There can be elaborate scoring methods, assigning points based on positioning of numbers and hands, but simple pass/fail scoring has been shown as effective.
+There can be elaborate scoring methods, assigning points based on the positioning of numbers and hands, but simple pass/fail scoring has been shown as effective.
 If the clock is drawn correctly, that’s a pass; if there are mistakes, the person drawing has failed.
-Studies are mixed on whether complicated scoring, to determine the severity or stage of dementia, is more effective than simple pass/fail, but the consensus among experts is that the CDT is useful for figuring out if further testing is required, regardless of how it’s scored.
+Studies are mixed on whether complicated scoring, to determine the severity or stage of dementia, is more effective than simple pass/fail, but the consensus among experts is that the Alzheimer’s Clock-Drawing Test is useful for figuring out if further testing is required, regardless of how it’s scored.

+This is a simple exam that is widely considered very accurate.
 Drawing a clock sounds basic and simple, but consider what’s required:

 – Verbal understanding